-2. Stellar Phoenix Data Recovery Pro
+2. Stellar Windows Data Recovery Windows Professional

 But why didn’t it take the top spot?
 Well, because it’s not exactly as free as other software options listed here.
-Stellar Phoenix lets you download, install, and run the program free of charge, and will even let you scan as many times as you want to without paying a dime.
+Stellar lets you download, install, and run the program free of charge, and will even let you scan as many times as you want to without paying a dime.

-On top of that, in the free version you can recover up to 1GB of lost files (25MB max per file) before you have to pull out the credit card.
-If you’re only trying to save a few photos or maybe a video or two, the Live Preview feature is one of the best we’ve seen, and makes searching for lost media much easier than it was before.
+On top of that, in the free version, you can recover up to 1GB of lost files (25MB max per file) before you have to pull out the credit card.
+If you’re only trying to save a few photos or maybe a video or two, the Live Preview feature is one of the best we’ve seen and makes searching for lost media much easier than it was before.

 Add to that the ability to support Linux, Windows, and Mac (all separate purchases, though, so get ready to pony up), and you’ve got one of the best data recovery options of 2018!